dottjt/plastic/other/qa.md

 The story starts on a Friday.

+# Pros
+- There is a clear structure to this novel, that is incredibly well documented.
+- Each chapter is distinctly comprised of 3 sections, it wouldn't be too difficult to re-arrange the novel, or even break the chapters down into smaller segments.

+# Cons

+- The writing itself is very lyrical and verbose and is not only difficult, but time-consuming to edit.

 # Brief description?

 The story is about a mentally-ill young man.
 The story is told through the thoughts and observations of the main character, which reflects his hyperbolic imagination of hyper-fantasy and cynicism.
 The story begins with an interaction with the main character and an editor, in a quest to get his book published.
 The overarching plot however reveals a suicidal descent into destitution.
 The character ends up disowning his family.
 Breaking up with his lover.
 Losing his job.
 Before leading to an untimely drug overdose.